aabdygaziev/aabdygaziev.github.io/_posts/2020-5-24-Image-Preprocessing.md

 ---
 ***

-  “A picture is worth a thousand words”
+“A picture is worth a thousand words"

 ***